-The summer I started Rookie was also when I started to notice the fraying edges in mine and my friends’ families, and other things that are sad and painful.
-I saw it all as snowballing and thought it was the apocalypse, until I realized that a lot of life is sad and painful, and I just hadn’t seen it before—that adolescence is series of realizations that everything is so much more layered than you thought, and often so much darker.
-And as our pal Lesley Arfin recently said to me re: heartbreak, actual growing up only ever really happens during these tough periods of your life, and the happy stuff is just meant to keep you going until the hard stuff comes along and actually makes you stronger, more yourself, more complete.
-I think there’s a way to learn from the good stuff too, but I also know that when she said that, it was about the only thing that made sense to me at the time.
+That was the summer when I started to notice the fraying edges in my and my friends’ families, and other things that are sad and painful.
+I saw it all as snowballing and thought it was the apocalypse, until I realized that a lot of life is sad and painful, I just hadn’t seen it before.
+Adolescence is series of realizations that everything is so much more layered than you thought, and often so much darker.
+And, as our pal Lesley Arfin recently told me in re: heartbreak, actual growing up only ever really happens during these tough periods of your life; the happy stuff is just meant to keep you going until the hard stuff comes along and actually makes you stronger, more yourself, more complete.
+I think there’s a way to learn from the good stuff too, but I also know that when Lesley said that, it was pretty much the only thing that made sense to me at that moment.

 Notes from Anaheed:

 So many people only want answers.
 To be a scientist you have to learn to love the questions.
 You’ll learn that some of the greatest mysteries of the universe remain unanswered, and that’s the fun part.
 That’s the part that gets you awake in the morning and running to the office, because there’s a problem awaiting your attention that you might just solve that day.
 You have to embrace the unknown and embrace your own ignorance.

 I hate it when people who believe in God or a “higher power” think atheists are dumb for “believing in science” because science still “can’t explain everything.”
 I mean, what could be more wonderful than that?
 Wouldn’t life be boring if everything were known to us?